Australian Grading System Explained: A Complete Guide

 5. Western Australia (WA)

-The following table showcases the grade scale used by universities in Western Australia.
+The table below shows the grade scale followed by the educational institutions of Western Australia:

 Grade Grade Name Grade Scale (%) US Equivalent